 There's no need to go out for wings when you can make them right in your home using your air fryer!
 These Air Fryer Chicken Wings are crispy, flavorful, and cooked perfectly in only 20 minutes!

 Air Fryer Chicken Wings taste so much better than takeout!
+Plus, they are much cheaper, and you can control the crispiness and flavors!

 With only a few ingredients and 20 minutes, you'll have a plate of crispy, piping hot wings ready to devour.

 You can keep them "naked", add your favorite seasonings to spice them up, or turn them into BBQ wings!
+Of course, the most favorite way to eat chicken wings is Buffalo style, and I will tell you how to make buffalo wings in the air fryer too.

 Your local grocer or butcher may sell chicken wings already separated.
+If so, that's great as it's a big time saver!

 Here's what you'll need to do: